Troubleshooting and Logging with Fn

 failing unit tests, then you get a helpful error message suggesting you rerun

-your command with the --verbose
+your command with the --verbose/-v flag.

 To see this let’s